bus-ui — reusable UI component module for BusDK frontends

 owns deterministic HTML escaping and attribute ordering helpers, reusable core

-controls, shared CSS tokens, and generic AI interface components.
+controls, shared CSS tokens, generic authentication surfaces, generic form

 The module also owns generic assistant text rendering and generic approval-card